10 servers curated

 18 stars

 Designed for self-hosted Dynatrace environments, this server enables natural language querying of problems, logs, and SLOs.
-It supports multi-environment configurations via YAML, making it ideal for complex, large-scale infrastructure.
+It supports multi-environment configurations, making it a robust choice for complex enterprise setups.

 3 toolsdynatrace-oss